 Kawasaki disease is one of the most common forms of vasculitis (a condition involving inflammation of blood vessels,) that affect young children.
 It is not contagious, but it does occasionally occur in epidemics, primarily affecting children under the age of three.
 Occurrence beyond late childhood is extremely rare.

 Kawasaki disease usually begins with prolonged high fever lasting for at least five days.
 In addition to the fever, children classically develop a variety of other symptoms caused by acute inflammation, and these help doctors make the diagnosis.
 These symptoms include:

-Blood and urine tests may be helpful in making the diagnosis and ruling out other causes.
+Blood and urine tests may be helpful to make the diagnosis by ruling out other causes.
 All children with suspected Kawasaki disease should have an evaluation by a cardiologist as soon as possible with an electrocardiogram (EKG and) echocardiogram performed to determine if there is coronary artery involvement.

-It is rare for a child not to improve with IVIG.
-However, some children require two treatments or additional immunosuppressive medications, including steroids.
+It is rare for a child taking IVIG to experience no improvement for this condition.
+However, some children require two treatments or additional immunosuppressive medications, including corticosteroids.
 In addition to IVIG, Kawasaki disease is treated with aspirin, usually for several months.
 Children require long-term follow up with a cardiologist, particularly if the heart was affected by the disease.
 Most children with Kawasaki disease recover completely following prompt diagnosis and treatment.